 - Primary Cloud Gateway: Select the gateway created at Step 1

-- Remote Gateway IP Address: Enter the public IP of your virutal network gateway (collected at Step 3)
+- Remote Gateway IP Address: Enter the public IP of your virtual network gateway (collected at Step 3)

 - Pre-shared Key: Enter your own pre-share key or leave it blank so that Controller will generate one

 - Remote Subnet: Enter the CIDR of the VNet in which your virtual network gateway is created at Step 2

 - Local Subnet: Enter the CIDR of the VPC/VNet in which your Aviatrix gateway is created at Step 1

 Once the site2cloud connection is created, select the same connection at “Site2Cloud” page.
 Select the following values for each specific field and click “Download Configuration” button.